tylerfallon/Pewlett-Hackard-Analysis/README.md

 ## Overview and Purpose

-The purpose of this analysis was to
+The purpose of this analysis was to use PostgreSQL to determine which employees would soon be retiring, as well as which employees are eligible for the mentorship program.
+SQL queries were used to create the necessary databases- these can be seen in the [Queries](https://github.com/tylerfallon/Pewlett-Hackard-Analysis/Queries) folder.

 ## Results